 Deputy Superintendent's Biography

-Rob Saxton was appointed Deputy Superintendent of Public Instruction by Governor John Kitzhaber in July of 2012 and was formally confirmed by the Oregon Senate on September 14, 2012.
-Rob is serving as Oregon’s first appointed head of the Oregon Department of Education following 2011 legislation that made the Governor the Superintendent of Schools with the authority to appoint a Deputy to run the Department.
+Dr. Salam Noor was appointed as Deputy Superintendent of Public Instruction by Governor Kate Brown effective July 1, 2015.
+Salam is serving as Oregon’s second appointed head of the Oregon Department of Education following 2011 legislation which made the Governor the Superintendent of Schools with the authority to appoint a Deputy to run the Department.

-In his role as Deputy Superintendent, Rob oversees the education of more than a half-million students in over 1,200 public and charter schools.
-He is working closely with Chief Education Officer Nancy Golden on implementing changes to the state’s education system to better align services, supports, and funding from pre-kindergarten through higher education to help the state reach its 40-40-20 goal.
+In his role as Deputy Superintendent, Salam oversees the education of more than a half-million students in over 1,200 public and charter schools.
+He works closely with Chief Education Officer Nancy Golden on implementing changes to the state’s education system to better align services, supports, and funding from pre-kindergarten through higher education to help the state reach its 40-40-20 goal.

-In addition to the education reform efforts currently in place, key priorities include ensuring students enter school ready to learn; a strong focus on literacy, especially at the early grades; educational equity and closing the achievement and opportunity gaps; implementation of new college- and career-ready standards and an aligned assessment; supporting educators in providing high-quality instruction in every classroom in the state, and ensuring Oregon graduates leave our schools prepared for their next steps.
+In addition to the education reform efforts currently in place, key priorities include ensuring students enter school ready to learn; a strong focus on literacy, especially at the early grades; educational equity and closing opportunity and systems gaps; implementation of new college- and career-ready standards and an aligned assessment; supporting educators in providing high-quality instruction in every classroom in the state; and ensuring Oregon graduates leave our schools prepared for their next steps.